SamuelTallet/SketchUp-Random-Entity-Generator-Plugin/docs/README.md

 -----

 Use plugins menu or context menu to display and define random generation parameters then press "OK".<br>
 You can specify a spawn zone for generated objects.
-Right click on a face then click "Set as Random Zone".
+Right click on a surface then click "Set as Random Zone".

 Thanks
 ------